 - Take the Quiz and Earn a Certificate of Completion

 The National Black Church Initiative (NBCI) welcomes you to our newly launched clinical trial online portal!
-The portal provides education, information, and resources on the importance and the benefits of African Americans participating in clinical trials.
-NBCI developed this portal so that the African American and Latino communities and others interested can have a one-stop resource that centralizes information on clinical trials that is culturally-relevant, factual, and regularly-updated given emerging and current developments in clinical research.
+The portal provides education, information, and resources on the importance and benefits of African-Americans participating in clinical trials.
+NBCI developed this portal so that the African-American and Latino communities and others interested can have a one-stop resource that centralizes information on clinical trials that is culturally relevant, factual, and regularly updated given emerging and current developments in clinical research.

 The NBCI clinical trial online portal is part of our innovative, science-based clinical strategic plan to promote clinical trials among traditionally underrepresented groups of African-Americans and Latinos.
 Increasing the involvement of African-Americans and Latinos within clinical trials serves as a conduit for improving the long-term effectiveness of medical prescriptions and treatments to combat leading chronic diseases (i.e. COVID, cancer, heart disease, stroke, diabetes).

 If you want to understand more about clinical trials and the African-American and Latino communities, please view these three videos!
 (NBCI KEY Educational Clinical Trials Videos)